fachi2000/Read-Books-Online/README.md

 *WARNING*

-Some networks will block the server from running, if this is an issue, try sharing your mobile data.
+Some networks will block the server from running, if this is an issue, try sharing your mobile data or another network.